 At this point, the maturing team possesses greater autonomy.

-Adobe is one company that shows the value of greater autonomy for its workforce.
+For instance, Adobe is one company that shows the value of greater autonomy for its workforce.
 The managers serve as coaches, and they even go as far as letting employees set their own goals and determine how they should be assessed.
 The company doesn’t measure employee capabilities using ratings, which they consider to be harmful to teamwork and inhibiting creativity.

-By ensuring employees are truly free to create, the company’s products have become synonymous with creativity.
+Thus, by ensuring employees are truly free to create, the company’s products have become synonymous with creativity.

 Stage 4 – Performing